osilander/bacterial-genomics-intro/ngs-tools/index.rst

 .. code-block:: bash
+   # in the line below the $ indicates that you are
+   # at the command line prompt
    $ conda activate ngs
    # Lets look at the content of the PATH variable
+   # Note that the command line prompt now has (ngs)
+   # Note also that we prefix PATH with a $ as it is a variable
    (ngs) $ echo $PATH /home/manager/miniconda3/envs/ngs/bin:/home/manager/miniconda3/bin:/usr/local/bin: ...